Spooky-Manufacturing/8Q/tools/Error and Power Calc/Benchmarks.md

 ## CLOPS
 ## See question #25 on GitHub
+##  ~60,000 CLOPS

 CLOPS stands for Circuit Level Operations per Second.
 In other words, how many gates can be executed a second.
 Yes, this is hertz.
-This is probably to distinguish between the computer's speed and the frequencies needed to communicate with the qbit.
+This is probably to distinguish between the computer's speed and the frequencies needed to communicate with some types of qbit.
 The maximum CLOPS will be determined by the slowest part in our gate and controller setup.
-The question has been raised on GitHub, question #25.
+ ~60,000 CLOPS is attainable.
+As always, your particular build may be diffrent.

 ## Quantum Volume
 ## Depends on build.
 Benchmarking software in progress.